Assemble orders for dispatch

 You need to know and understand:

-- the nature and characteristics of the goods in the order being assembled in logistics operations
+6 the nature and characteristics of the goods in the order being assembled

-- the dispatch information required to identify order specifications and requirements
+7 the dispatch information required to identify order specifications and requirements and where to obtain this

-- the types of equipment, facilities and handling methods relevant to the assembly of orders for dispatch
+10 the types of equipment and handling methods appropriate for the assembly of orders for dispatch

-- the recording systems used by the organisation and the organisation's requirements for maintaining records
+18 the information and recording systems used by the organisation and the legal and organisational requirements for maintaining records, including data protection legislation and organisational procedures for data security

 Scope/range